BiiT-Solutions/InfographicEngine/README.md

 **resource** A resource path where the image will be obtained after the rule's execution.

+**resourceAlreadyInBase64** if the resource is already codified as base64 image or not.

 **commonAttributes.id** The id of the element.

 **commonAttributes.class** The class of the element.
 Useful when combined with CSS.